- Perform your movement repetition,

 Third, you need to chunk your full swing into smaller, more manageable pieces.
 This is a critical key when it comes to learning how to practice golf swing mechanics at home or at the driving range.

-We suggest breaking it up basically the way we've got the videos sequenced on the site: setup, weight shift, rotation, takeaway, to the top, transition, downswing, impact, and follow through.
+We suggest breaking it up essentially the way we've sequenced the videos on the site: setup, weight shift, rotation, takeaway, to the top, transition, downswing, impact, and follow through.

-And speaking of our videos—you MUST go through them in order because each preceding part of the swing affects the next part.
-The setup impacts the takeaway, which impacts the backswing, which impacts the transition, etc., etc.
+And speaking of our videos—you MUST go through them in order because each preceding part of the swing directly affects the next.
+The setup impacts the takeaway, which impacts the backswing, which impacts the transition, and so on.

 Skipping ahead ignores the fact that many problems are caused by earlier issues in your golf swing!